-• The system-provided POSIX Threads read-write lock implementation is now used by default instead of the native BIND 9 implementation.
+- The system-provided POSIX Threads read-write lock implementation is now used by default instead of the native BIND 9 implementation.
 Please be aware that glibc versions 2.26 through 2.29 had a bug that could cause BIND 9 to deadlock.
 A fix was released in glibc 2.30, and most current Linux distributions have patched or updated glibc, with the notable exception of Ubuntu 18.04 (Bionic) which is a work in progress.
 If you are running on an affected operating system, compile BIND 9 with --disable-pthread-rwlock until a fixed version of glibc is available.
-[GL !3125]
+[GL !3125] - The rndc nta -dump and rndc secroots commands now both include validate-except entries when listing negative trust anchors.
+These are indicated by the keyword permanent in place of the expiry date.
+[GL #1532]

-· Fixed re-signing issues with inline zones which resulted in records being re-signed late or not at all.
+• Fixed re-signing issues with inline zones which resulted in records being re-signed late or not at all.